Kraisie/SeriesTracker/README.md

 * Show progress while updating in background (runnable, but can't update UI out of it)
 * Get Banners from TVDB to show them while User selects series (easy, just don't know what's the link in the API)
 * When converting/updating a series with `UserStatus` of 2 (waiting)) you can not get it back to 1 (watching)
+* Fix CurrentEpisode in InfoScreen (not current / sumEpisodes)

 #### FXML/Code
 * Let User add or edit a series manually with the same options